Danacw/DiversityInFilm_DemoDay/README.md

 Our final application includes the following:
 - A recommendation page which sorts films by similarity scores only.
-- A Female Focused page that displays female-directed films and percentage of female cast and crew members.
+- A female focused page that displays female-directed films and percentage of female cast and crew members.
-- An International page which displays an interactive map of similar foreign language films.
+- An international page which displays an interactive map of similar foreign language films.
-- A Low Budget page that displays films with budgets less than $15 million.
+- A low budget page that displays films with budgets less than $15 million.

 ## Folder Structure